 Before you begin unscrewing the access panel always ensure your system is turned off.
 Only then can you carry out the process safely.

 Using Compressed Air

-One of the easiest and most effective ways to clean the coils is to use a professional style ac coil cleaner that uses compressed air.
-This air will mean you don’t even have to touch the fragile coils or attempt to get to hard to reach areas since the pressure of the air will very easily remove dirt residues.
+One of the easiest and most effective ways to clean the air conditioner coils is to use a professional style ac coil cleaner that uses compressed air.
+Using an air compressor will mean you don’t even have to touch the fragile coils.
+You don’t even have to attempt to get to hard to reach areas.
+This is because the pressure of the air will very easily remove dirt residues.

 Using a Brush

 For more stubborn build-up, you may find that pressurized air is not cutting it.
 In which case you can try using a brush.
 This will allow you to apply more pressure to areas with more stubborn spots.
 Ensure you are using a brush with soft bristles since you really don’t want to damage your coils; this means avoiding steel and wire brushes.

 In some cases, you may require professional HVAC cleaning products to remove stubborn dirt from your ac coils.
 These are typically foam formulas that gently remove the residues.
 And the one that is most appropriate for your system will typically depend on a range of factors.